Windham County, Connecticut: History

 In May 1749, the town of Woodstock (formerly New Roxbury), Worcester County, Province of Massachusetts Bay, was unilaterally annexed by Connecticut Colony and assigned to Windham County.
 In 1785, the town of Union (incorporated in 1734) was transferred to the newly formed Tolland County.
 Over the next century, Windham County would lose several towns to Tolland and New London counties: Coventry to Tolland in 1786, Lebanon to New London in 1824, Columbia and Mansfield to Tolland in 1827, and Voluntown to New London in 1881.
 New towns were formed over the years using land from the original towns of the county: Thompson in 1785, Brooklyn and Hampton in 1786, Sterling in 1794, Chaplin in 1822, Eastford in 1847, Putnam in 1855, and Scotland in 1857.
 The final boundary adjustment occurred on April 7, 1885, when the boundary dispute between the towns of Windham and Mansfield was resolved.

+On June 6, 2022, the U.S. Census Bureau formally recognized Connecticut's nine councils of governments as county equivalents instead of the state's eight counties.
+Connecticut's county governments were disbanded in 1960, and the councils of governments took over some of the local governmental functions.
+Connecticut's historical counties continue to exist in name only, and are no longer considered for statistical purposes.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 521 sqmi, of which 513 sqmi is land and 8.5 sqmi (1.6%) is water.

 The highest point in Windham County is Snow Hill in Ashford at 1,210 feet.